Brighten Your Winter Days With Blood Oranges!

 Cooking Directions

-• In the baking dish, layer the blood oranges, Kalamata & Manzanilla olives, and garlic on top of and around the feta bocks.
-No need to layer uniformly.
+- Layer the blood oranges, Kalamata, Manzanilla olives, and garlic on top of and around the feta bocks in the baking dish.
+There is no need to layer uniformly.

 Source & Credits: